 Where a simple microscope remains fixed for the duration of a study or experiment, a travelling microscope’s head is fitted onto a slider.
 Therefore, it can move along a scale, studying an object from various distances.
 Readings are taken by combining the readings from the Vernier and main scale.

-Now, let us proceed to determine the refractive index of glass slab using travelling microscope.
+Now, let us proceed to determine the refractive index of the glass slab using a travelling microscope.